We support schools that provide education to break the cycles of poverty.

 Cotacachi, Ecuador population are living at the poverty line

-graduates advanced from Inta Kara
+certificates given to graduates from Inta Kara

 Schools Renovated in Cambodia